Our content is reader-supported. If you click a link and buy something, we may get a commission at no extra cost to you. Read full disclosure here.

 To clear things further, merchants making $1 Million monthly sales will pay a $2,500 fee, while the ones making $16 million monthly sales will pay a $40,000 fee, which is the maximum price.
 Anything below $800,000 sales falls under the $2000 monthly fee.

 Once your business hits prominent figures like $800,000 per month, the enterprise plan starts to make more sense and looks cheaper, considering the resources and support you will enjoy.
+Shopify for enterprises is completely different from any other Shopify plan.

 Related: Shopify for Artists: Ultimate Guide